 10.3 Personal Exposure Assessment

-When used for personal exposure assessment, diffusive samplers should be positioned near the breathing zone of the wearer (e.g. on a collar or lapel), unimpeded by clothing and with the sampling end of axial tubes pointing down.
+When used for personal exposure assessment, diffusive samplers should be positioned near the breathing zone of the wearer (for example on a collar or lapel), unimpeded by clothing and with the sampling end of axial tubes pointing down.

 10.4 Sample Collection with Axial Diffusive Sorbent Tubes

 10.4.1 Transport all conditioned sorbent tubes and diffusion caps to the field in clean storage containers (see 8.5).
 Leave tubes capped and in the storage container until they have equilibrated with ambient conditions.
 The non-sampling end of sorbent tubes remain sealed with long term storage caps (see 8.4) throughout the diffusive monitoring process.
-When ready to start sampling, replace the long- term storage cap at the sampling end of the tube with the diffusion cap (see Fig 3).
+When ready to start sampling, replace the long- term storage cap at the sampling end of the tube with the diffusion cap (see Fig. 3).
 Keep the long- term storage caps in the tube storage container (see 8.5) throughout the monitoring exercise.

 10.4.2 Note and record the unique identification number of the tube.
 Check and record the time and date when monitoring starts and again at the end of the monitoring period when the diffusion cap is removed and replaced with a long term storage cap (see 8.4) using appropriate tools.
 Place the sealed and sampled tubes back into the storage and transportation container without delay.
 If the container of tubes is to be held under refrigerated conditions, ensure storage caps are retightened once tubes have equilibrated at their minimum storage temperature.